joemoceri/hl7tools-dotnet/src/ExpressionEvaluatorForDotNet/articles/Contributing.md

 3) Commit changes to your branch
 4) Push your work back up to your fork
 5) Submit a pull request so that your changes can be reviewed

+You can also contact me via email at [joseph.thomas.moceri@gmail.com](mailto:joseph.thomas.moceri@gmail.com).